Wadeye

 The level of residential development activity in Wadeye is very low in comparison to the average area assessed nationally by AreaSearch

-Wadeye has had minimal residential development activity, with fewer than one dwelling approval annually over the past five years.
-This low level of development reflects the rural nature of the area, where housing needs are typically specific and locally driven rather than broad market demand.
-It should be noted that the small sample size can significantly influence annual growth and relative statistics.
+Wadeye has had minimal residential development activity over the past five years, with less than one dwelling approval annually.
+This low level of development reflects the rural nature of the area, where housing needs driven by local demand are more significant than broader market forces.
+The small sample size means that individual projects can substantially influence annual growth and relativity statistics.

 Compared to the Rest of NT and national patterns, Wadeye has much lower residential development activity.